vanngocthuyla/vanngocthuyla.github.io/posts/ML/supervised.md

 ### 2.2.
 Result

-Unlike LDA, swLDA requires an additional parameter called Niveau, which determines the stopping criterion.
+Unlike LDA, swLDA required an additional parameter called Niveau, which determines the stopping criterion.
 This parameter should be adjusted based on the size of the transcriptome; in this case, with nearly 7,000 genes, I set it to 0.0005.

 **Prediction result**